wcfrobert/spColumn-Batcher/README.md

 # SpColumn Batcher

 spColumn is a concrete design/analysis software made by STRUCTUREPOINT.
 It is commonly used for strain compatibility analysis of concrete column/wall sections.
-However, the creation of individual column/wall sections, especially irregular ones, can be quite onerous.
+Despite its versatility, the creation of individual column/wall sections, especially irregular ones, can be quite onerous.

 One of the best features of the program is that it allows for users to create model files in ".cti" format; which are plain text files that can be interpreted by spColumn and modified with any text editor.
-Furthermore, ".cti" files can be executed in batch from the command line, allow for tremendous flexibility in automating different workflows.
+Furthermore, ".cti" files can be executed in batch from the command line, allowing for tremendous flexibility in automating different workflows.

-With this script, one can generate hundreds of spColumn sections, run these analyses, and export reports within minutes.
-More information about ".cti" files and batch running analyses:
+With this script, one can generate hundreds of spColumn sections, run analysis, and export results within seconds.
+More information about ".cti" files and batch running analyses from StructurePoint:

 https://structurepoint.org/spColumn-Online-Manual/spColumn/Chapter_4/Executing_a_Run.htm